-About the Art Therapy Credentials Board Examination (ATCBE)
+About the Art Therapy Credentials Board Exam (ATCBE)

 Changes to the ATCBE in 2025

-In 2025, the ATCB introduced new examination content outline based on the most recent job analysis conducted in 2022.
-Over 1,000 credentialed art therapists participated in this survey, providing insights into current practices, including major work behaviors, client populations, media and materials, diagnostic categories, ethical considerations, and work settings.
+In 2025, the ATCB introduced a new examination content outline based on the most recent job analysis conducted in 2022.
+Over 1,000 credentialed art therapists participated in this survey, which provided insights into current practices, including major work behaviors, client populations, media and materials, diagnostic categories, ethical considerations, and work settings.

 Access the 2025 content outline here.